Author(s): Matthias Gruber, Stefan W Schmitz

 SUERF Policy Note, Issue No 222

-by Matthias Gruber (Austrian Ministry of Finance) and
+by Matthias Gruber Austrian Federal Ministry of Finance (BMF) and

 In this policy note, we propose a pragmatic compromise toward solving the liquidity in resolution problem in the Banking Union.
 It is based on the lessons learned from COVID-19, recent estimates of the potential demand for liquidity in resolution, and on the analysis of the current policy positions of the main stakeholders.